insilmaril/vym/README.md

 You can use the scripting capabilities for interesting presentations.
-VYM can also retrieve data from the Jira issue tracking system and talk to the Concluence documentation system.
+VYM can also retrieve data from the Jira issue tracking system and talk to the Confluence documentation system.

 VYM runs on Apple and Windows and of course most Linux platforms.